Derivation of Projection Matrix

 ECToNDC

-The projection matrix transforms points from EC(Eye Coordinates) to Normalized Device Coordinates(NDC).
+The perspective projection matrix transforms points from EC(Eye Coordinates) to Normalized Device Coordinates(NDC).
 However, since the perspective projection is not an affine transformation and has non-linearity, two steps are needed to derive the projection matrix: move the origin to infinity and then normalize coordinates.
 The meaning of the variables is shown in the picture above.
 Note that nn and ff are the near and far planes of the camera.

 1. xndx_{nd} and yndy_{nd}